-If an AC12N, AC42N, SG05 or a NAC-1 autopilot computer is connected to the system, autopilot functionality is available in the system.
+If a compatible autopilot computer is connected to the system, autopilot functionality is available in the system.

 The system does not allow for more than one autopilot computer on the network.

 The display unit automatically detects the autopilot computer available on the network and presents settings, configuration and user options for the connected computer.